QMeqGR/qm-maxima/README.md

 Package version: 0.5

    The ‘qm’ package provides functions and standard definitions to solve quantum mechanics problems in a finite dimensional Hilbert space.
-One can calculate the outcome of Stern-Gerlach experiments using the built-in definition of the Sx, Sy, and Sz for arbitrary spin, e.g.
-‘s={1/2, 1, 3/2, ...}’.
-One can create ket vectors with arbitrary but
-finite dimension and perform standard computations.
-Angular momentum representation of kets is available as well.

-   With this package it is also possible to create tensor product states for multiparticle systems and to perform calculations on those systems.
+For example, one can calculate the outcome of Stern-Gerlach experiments using the built-in definition of the Sx, Sy, and Sz operators for arbitrary spin, e.g.  ‘s={1/2, 1, 3/2, ...}’.
+For spin-1/2 the standard basis states in the <x>, <y>, and <z>-basis are available as ‘{xp,xm}’, ‘{yp,ym}’, and ‘{zp,zm}’.
+One can create general ket vectors with arbitrary but finite dimension and perform standard computations such as expectation value, variance, etc.  The angular momentum <|j,m>> representation of kets is also available.
+It is also possible to create tensor product states for multiparticle systems and to perform calculations on those systems.

-   The package is loaded with: ‘load(qm);’

    The ‘qm’ package was written by Eric Majzoub, University of Missouri.
-Email: majzoube-at-umsystem.edu
+(Email: majzoube-at-umsystem.edu) The package is loaded with:
+‘load(qm);’

 1.2 Functions and Variables for qm
 ==================================

  -- Function: cvec (a_{1},a_{2},...)
-     ‘cvec’ creates a _column_ vector of arbitrary dimension.
+     ‘cvec’ creates a _column_ vector of arbitrary finite dimension.
      The entries ‘a_{i}’ can be any Maxima expression.

      (%i4) cvec(1,2,3);
                                           [ 1 ]